 Read our guide to driving in the UK with a non-UK licence – and make sure you stay within the law.

 Any person with a valid driving licence issued in their country of origin is permitted to drive in the United Kingdom for at least 12 months.
+This includes driving in the UK with an EU license.
 After this period, you will need to exchange your documents for a UK licence, or pass the DVSA’s UK driving test.

 Bear in mind to drive a car legally in the UK you must be at least 17 years old – and at least 21 years old to drive a lorry or a bus.